When the question is no longer theoretical

 They substitute awareness for responsibility and commentary for change.

-Sport also reveals disconnection with equal clarity.
-It exposes panic, fragility, projection, hesitation, and collapse.
-It shows you that failure is not an unfortunate interruption to performance but part of the terrain of becoming.
-It teaches that performance is not about perfection.
-It is about connection in the chaos, and the willingness to continue.
+It exposes panic, fragility, projection, hesitation, and collapse because It showcases that failure is not an unfortunate interruption to performance but part of the terrain of becoming.

 The privilege of my life has been the privilege of observation.
 For over fifty years I have lived the realities of athletes across multiple life stages and through multiple roles.
 I have witnessed how the athlete responds to chaos, whether that chaos is real, imagined, or projected.
 I was there when amateur turned professional.
 I watched the mediated version of the football field change.
 I tracked the rise of the algorithm as it cemented its place in the game around the game.

-I have lived the brutality of this business called sport as a professional, a daughter, a sibling, a partner, a mentor, and a mother.
 Thanks both to my professional life and to my DNA, I belong to a relatively small group of people who are fluent in the language of sport in all its versions.
-I have seen how it nurtures, how it sharpens, how it exposes, and how it discards.
-I have seen potential recognised, mismanaged, exploited, and abandoned.

 That gives a person a certain clarity.

-It teaches you not to romanticise systems simply because they are prestigious.
 It teaches you to ask what they produce, not what they promise.
 It teaches you to distinguish between image and substance, between rhetoric and reality, between the mythology of care and the lived experience of people moving through the machine.

 Why I am saying this out loud now

-The problem is social, cultural, relational, educational, and increasingly digital.
 It is a social health issue, which means it cannot be solved by more noise, more image management, or more panic disguised as productivity.
-It must be addressed by helping people reconnect with language, knowledge, embodiment, judgement, and purpose.

 What happens when you stop shrinking